dylansc/deployment_workshop/README.md

 ## Introduction

-Docker is a software container platform that helps automate the repetitive tasks of setting up and configuring development environments so that developers can focus on what matters: building great software.
-It can bundle dependencies and your application into a single Docker container that is independent from the host version of Linux kernel, platform distribution, or deployment model.
+**Docker** is a software container platform that helps automate the repetitive tasks of setting up and configuring development environments so that developers can focus on what matters: building great software.

+Docker can build an `image` for your application, and bundle dependencies and your application into a standardized unit, called `container` that is independent from the host version of Linux kernel, platform distribution, or deployment model.
 This container can be transferred to another machine that runs Docker, and executed there without compatibility issues.

+In short, a `container` is a stripped-to-basics version of a Linux operating system.
+An `image` is software you load into a container.

-Digital Ocean is a cloud infrastructure provider that allows developers to deploy and host their programs on virtual private servers called Droplets.
+**Digital Ocean** is a cloud infrastructure provider that allows developers to deploy and host their programs on virtual private servers called Droplets.

 ## Goals for the workshop
 Today we’re going to create a Docker container for the app that we built in Short Assignment 7, and then we’re going to deploy this container on Digital Ocean.